 We are in process of transitioning to a new website where all of our referring partners, clients and veterinary community can access the information and tools they need.

 Visit the site here in it’s temporary location.

 Welcome to Southern California Veterinary Dental Specialties.
 You can call us directly at (858) 279-2108.
 We are committed to the preservation of the oral health of our animal friends by the education of their veterinarians & owners.

 According to the American Veterinary Dental Society, more than 80 percent of dogs and 70 percent of cats develop gum disease by the age of three years.
 Periodontal disease is the most common dental condition affecting dogs and cats.
 Infection and inflammation of the gums and supporting tissues of the teeth are caused by bacteria present in plaque and calculus (tartar).

 The problem begins when plaque and calculus are allowed to build up on a pet’s teeth, especially below the gumline.
 Bad breath, bleeding and inflammation of the gums, receding gums, loosening and the eventual loss of teeth are characteristic of the condition.
 Prophylactic treatment to keep the teeth clean is therefore of great importance.

+Your veterinarian may recommend an oral hygiene program that includes regularly brushing your pets’ teeth with a toothpaste formulated for animals.
 Diet is a major factor in the development of plaque and calculus.
 Soft or sticky foods should therefore be avoided, while certain chewing toys are beneficial.
 A specially formulated diet with dental benefits (reduced accumulation of plaque and calculus) is now available for dogs.